Overview

 - From the Automation & Feeds dropdown on the top navigation bar, select Services.

-- Turn on the slider in the Enable column if the Service is not already enabled.
+- Turn on the toggle in the Enable column if the service is not already enabled.

 Dashboard

-The Dashboard screen (Figure 1) provides an overview of the number of Cyber Alerts, categorized by Alert subtype, ingested from Dataminr Pulse.
+The Dashboard screen provides an overview of the number of Cyber Alerts, categorized by Alert subtype, ingested from Dataminr Pulse.

 Jobs

-The Jobs screen (Figure 2) breaks down the ingestion of Dataminr Pulse data into manageable Job-like tasks, displaying all processes that are pending, in progress, complete, and failed.
-The ⋯ menu in a Job’s row provides the following options:
+The Jobs screen breaks down the ingestion of Dataminr Pulse data into manageable job-like tasks, displaying all processes that are pending, in progress, complete, and failed.
+The ⋯ menu in a job’s row provides the following options:

 Tasks

-The Tasks screen (Figure 3) displays all Tasks that may be part of a Job, including each step of the download, convert, and upload processes, as well as Tasks for the Dataminr Pulse Alerts Engine Service, such as Monitor, Scheduler, and Cleaner.
-The current status (Idle, Paused, or Running), name, description, and heartbeat timeout length, in minutes, are displayed for each Task.
-The ⋯ menu in a Task’s row provides the following options, depending on the Task’s status:
+The Tasks screen displays all tasks that may be part of a job, including each step of the download, convert, and upload processes, as well as tasks for the Dataminr Pulse Alerts Engine service, such as monitor, scheduler, and cleaner.
+The current status (Idle, Paused, or Running), name, description, and heartbeat timeout length, in minutes, are displayed for each task.
+The ⋯ menu in a task’s row provides the following options, depending on the task’s status:

 Under the table is a dashboard where you can view runtime analytics.